Quantitative Finance Program at State University of New York, Stony Brook

 - AMS 518 Advanced Stochastic Models, Risk Assessment, and Portfolio Optimization

-- AMS 572 Data Analysis (can be replaced by a new course Machine Learning in Quantitative Finance in Fall 2021 for those who have already taken an equivalent data analysis course before)
+- AMS 572 Data Analysis (can be replaced by AMS 520 Machine Learning in Quantitative Finance, for those who have already taken an equivalent data analysis course before)

 Besides required courses, M.S. students in the QF program also need to take at least two elective courses from the following list.